Nina Dobrev, Ian Somerhalder Will Appear In ‘The Originals’?

 That being said, Zap2It has predicted that Ian is done portraying the character of Damon and Nina is busy with her future movie projects.
 So, it looks like the beloved lead pair of TVD is not going to return to the world of the supernatural thriller.
 On the other hand, Paul Wesley might be interested in future crossovers as his character, Stefen Salvatore, has already had a crossover once.

-Meanwhile, Ian Somerhalder and Paul Wesley has recently talked about The Vampire Diaries revival.
+Meanwhile, Ian Somerhalder and Paul Wesley have recently talked about The Vampire Diaries revival.

 “I think I’m closing the chapter,” Wesley said.